Art - Master of Arts

 Research papers, statement of intent, and letters of recommendation should be sent to the Department of Art.
 Applications and official undergraduate transcripts should be sent directly to the Graduate School.
 Psychometric test scores are not required.

-The final submission date for all application materials and teaching assistantship applications is January 20 for the fall and spring semesters.
+The final submission date for all application materials and teaching assistantship applications is January 20th for the following year.